A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Rendering XAI explanations through a template system for natural language explanations (TS4NLE)

 Such a graph is rendered with TS4NLE as: \textit{``This week you consumed too much (5 portions of a maximum 2) cold cuts.
 Cold cuts contain animal fats and salt that can cause cardiovascular diseases.
 People over 60 years old are particularly at risk.
 Next time try with some fresh fish''}.

 The generation of the natural language explanation shown above is performed by TS4NLE by following the steps below.
 After the generation of the explanation graph, the \textit{message composition} component of TS4NLE starts the generation of three textual messages for the feedback, the argument and the suggestion, respectively.
 This is inspired by the work in~\cite{denAkker2015} and expanded taking into consideration additional strategies presented in~\cite{guerini:et:al:AAI-07}.
 These consist of several persuasion strategies that can be combined together to form a complex message.
 Each strategy is rendered through natural language text with a template.
 A template is formalized as a grammar whose terminal symbols are filled according to the data in the violation package and new information queried in the reference ontology.
-Once templates are filled, a sentence realizer (i.e. a producer of sentences from syntax or logical forms) generates natural language sentences that respect the grammatical rules of a desired language\footnote{Current version of TS4NLE supports the generation of messages in English and Italian.
-In particular, Italian language requires a morphological engine (based on the open-source tool called morph-it\footnote{\url{https://docs.sslmit.unibo.it/doku.php?id=resources:morph-it}}) to generate well-formed sentences starting from the constraints written in the template (e.g., tenses and subject consistency for verbs)}.
+Once templates are filled, a sentence realizer (i.e. a producer of sentences from syntax or logical forms) generates natural language sentences that respect the grammatical rules of a desired language

 Below we describe the implemented strategies to automate the message generation, focusing also on linguistic choices.
-The template model together with an example for instantiating it, is represented in Figure~\ref{arg_message}.